spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestOther.sh
 ```
-This script will take roughly 20 minutes.
+This script will take roughly 5 minutes.
 The testing method is nearly identical to that for our library with the following difference: for functions for which the inputs with incorrect results are known, the inputs are included in the sample.
 This test corresponds to the columns for CORE-MATH and glibc in Table 1.

-We also set up a test script to run this test for ALL possible FP32 inputs.
-The test is expected to take over 4 hours.
+We also set up a test script to run this test for ALL possible inputs across all FP representations with 8 exponent bits and bit-lengths between 10 and 32.
+The test is expected to take over 9 hours.

 ```
 $ ./CorrectnessTestFullOther.sh